 To enjoy more episodes of Love Scotland, please follow or subscribe wherever you get your podcasts.

-For more information on Culloden, click here.
+For more on Canna, click here.

 About Love Scotland: Stories of Scotland's History and Nature